SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 WantedBy=multi-user.target
 ```

-Then run the `setup-system.sh` script to update and reload your new systemd module.
+Then run the `setup-systemd.sh` script (located in `scripts` folder) to update and reload your new systemd module.
 If you have already created the systemd unit and you have not changed the file you are running (GAME_MODULE), you can just reload the systemd unit with

 ```
 sudo systemctl restart controller